Small Claims Solution Explorer

 What is the small claims Solution Explorer?

 The Solution Explorer is the first step in the CRT process.
-We’ll give you information and self-help tools.
-When the CRT opens for small claims disputes on June 1, 2017, you’ll be able to apply to the CRT for dispute resolution right from the Solution Explorer.
-The Solution Explorer is free to use.
+We’ll give you free legal information and self-help tools.
+You can apply to the CRT for dispute resolution right from the Solution Explorer.

 - Buying and selling goods and services: issues related to the purchase and sale of goods and services, including disputes over payment, quality, and damage.